Boss2021-eng/Geo-Dev-Lab/week 3/Readme.md

 Reprojection was carried out to ensure that area calculations were performed using projected coordinates rather than geographic longitude and latitude values.

-> **Important:** Reprojecting a dataset changes the coordinate representation of the geometries.
-It does not change the physical location of the features.

 ## 3. Total Area Calculation